WDscholia/scholia/PULL_REQUEST_TEMPLATE.md

 * [ ]  My code passes the [tox](https://tox.readthedocs.io/en/latest/) check, I can receive warnings about tests, documentation or both

 ### Testing
-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
+Please describe the [tests](https://numpy.org/doc/stable/reference/testing.html) that you ran to verify your changes.
+Provide instructions, so we can reproduce.
 Please also list any relevant details for your test configuration.

 * Test A
 * Test B

 ### Checklist
-* [ ] I have commented my code, particularly in hard-to-understand areas
+* [ ] I have [commented](https://peps.python.org/pep-0008/#comments) my code, particularly in hard-to-understand areas
 * [ ] My changes generate no new warnings
 * [ ] I have not used code from external sources without attribution
-* [ ] I have considered accessibility in my implementation
+* [ ] I have considered [accessibility](https://www.w3.org/standards/webdesign/accessibility) in my implementation
 * [ ] There are no remaining debug statements (print, console.log, ...)